enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar -  Retinal Prothesis Why is it so hard to build them.md

 - But people have been
 - Talk about how vision works: Receptive Field activation, need excitatory and inhibitory signals.
 Vision is the most important of our senses.
 People say it may take up to 80% of our perception and indeed, most of the studies on sensory modality have been done of vision.
 Look at the auditory diagram.
-If there's [700K cochlear implants ](https://www.nidcd.nih.gov/health/cochlear-implants#:~:text=Children%20and%20adults%20who%20are,adults%20and%2065%2C000%20in%20children.)wordlwide, just imagine how much retinal implants exists: Do a fake diagram comparing CI andRI: 50000 RI.
+If there's [700K cochlear implants ](https://www.nidcd.nih.gov/health/cochlear-implants#:~:text=Children%20and%20adults%20who%20are,adults%20and%2065%2C000%20in%20children.)wordlwide, just imagine how much retinal implants exists to cure people with no vision!: Do a fake diagram comparing CI andRI: 50000 RI.
 Only 50K implants... sorry.
 Wait what?
 That can be so low...
 Oh.
 Sorry .
 I actually mixed the slides.
 Here's the real number...
 [500 patients in](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7198351/#:~:text=There%20have%20now%20been%20three,over%20the%20past%2015%20years.)
 2020 .
 1% of the CI have been installed worldwide.
 How could there be such a discrepancy between the obsession with vision and the visual technology?

 What do you think?
 Any idea? (questionnaire)